oracle-samples/oaim-sandbox/docs/content/advanced/springai.md

 chmod 755 ./env.sh
 ```

-* add the password for the user used to connect from the OAIM Sandbox to the Oracle DB23ai used as vectorstore:
+* add the password for the user used to connect from the {{ .Site.Params.LongName | markdownify }} to the Oracle DB23ai used as vectorstore:

 ```bash
 export DB_PASSWORD=""